-- Protect the town's more rural areas and "small town feel". - Encourage a diversity of housing types in appropriate areas of the community, and consider how best to preserve the character of the town as housing development happens in the future. - Identify opportunities to increase housing opportunities for older adults, low-income families and individuals, and the workforce population. - Build on the town's water protection and land conservation efforts. - Create a vibrant town center that is unique to Pelham. - Attract small, local businesses to the town center. - Attract and retain younger people and families to live in Pelham. - Expand sidewalks in key areas of Pelham that link places of interest, neighborhoods, and destinations.
+- Protect the town's more rural areas and "small town feel". - Encourage a diversity of housing types in appropriate areas of the community, and consider how best to preserve the character of the town as housing development happens in the future. - Identify opportunities to increase housing opportunities for older adults, low-income families and individuals, and the workforce population. - Build on the town's water protection and land conservation efforts by continuing these in the future. - Create a vibrant town center area specific to Pelham, including more small local businesses. - Attract and retain younger people and families to live in Pelham. - Expand sidewalks in key areas of Pelham that link places of interest, neighborhoods, and destinations, add more bicycle infrastructure,

-- Add more bicycle infrastructure to key areas of the town. - Increase access to public or shared transportation. - Address potable water scarcity issues in areas of town currently impacted by water resource issues. - Implement public infrastructure on NH Route 38 to support higher density commercial development and make this area more desirable to businesses. - Create more recreation programming and activities geared toward both youth and older adults, and add new indoor and outdoor recreational facilities to better meet the needs of Pelham residents. - Explore renewable energy production in town and implement energy efficient measures during renovations of municipal buildings and facilities. - Expand social services and support to better accommodate the older population. - Ensure that Pelham's community facilities and buildings are accessible to and usable by people with disabilities.
+- and increase access to public transportation. - Address potable water scarcity issues in areas of town currently impacted by water resource issues. - Consider implementing public infrastructure on NH Route 38 to support higher density commercial development and make this area more desirable to businesses. - Create more recreation programming and activities geared toward both youth and older adults, and add new indoor and outdoor recreational facilities to better meet the needs of Pelham residents. - Explore renewable energy production in town and implement energy efficient measures during renovations of municipal buildings and facilities. - Consider expanding social services and support to better accommodate the older population. - Improve the accessibility of Pelham's community facilities and buildings to accommodate those with accessibility needs.